No Straight Lines in Beekeeping

 That winter took less of a bite out of my bee yard and as I recall I lost about 5 hives and came out with 13 in the spring.
 Hey, maybe I’d learned something!
 Up to 21 that season and made honey again.
 Always spending the money on more boxes, frames, wax, lumber.
 Learning the dangers associated with mites, moisture, weak colonies, hive beetles.
 Learning the seasons from my mentors and when to do this or that.
 Like a dedicated AA member, never missing a meeting because Frank, Danny, Wes, Staci, Dave, Todd, Patrick, William, a visiting speaker, or someone would be there to tell me what I needed to be seeing in the hive and what I needed to be doing over the coming month.
 I am an information addict and those folks repeatedly told me what I sometimes resisted.

 By the next winter I had a couple notebooks worth of meetings’ notes.
 Also, I had attended the beginning beekeeper class not once but twice – only a bee nerd would do such a thing.
-I actually sat down and wrote January, February, March… on blank pages and copied three years of monthly meeting notes on each month’s respected page.
+I actually sat down and wrote January, February, March… on blank pages and copied three years of monthly meeting notes on each month’s respective page.
 Not surprising, year to year the information was very similar but I had some gaps in my notes and combining the notebooks helped me learn a few things.
 By then I had also attended a few conferences; I added to my notebook and beekeeping calendar.

 The winter I signed up to be the local club Secretary I lost less than 10%.
 I learned a great deal from visiting the bee yards of many of our members.
 I continued attending conferences, meetings, hearing it over and over; sometimes it took multiple times before I relented and relinquished some of my bad ideas.
 In the spring I decided to save gas money and stop chasing swarms.
 It had become easier to make splits.
 I still caught one or two to get it out of my system but my problem became one of more colonies than I had boxes.
 And still my own bees swarmed.
 By this time I had kind of stabilized at 20 hives and fluxed up or down a few at any given time.

 The next year, again less than 10% failure rate over the winter.
-I think primarily because I had become convinced the previous year that treating for Varroa actually produces positive results, as does feeding them when needed, and strengthing colonies with combines in the early fall.
-I had bought only queens for two years, no packages or nucs, and increases were made when the bees cooperate in the spring.
+I think primarily because I had become convinced the previous year that treating for Varroa actually produces positive results, as does feeding them when needed, and strengthening colonies with combines in the early fall.
+I had bought only queens for two years, no packages or nucs, and increases were made when the bees cooperated in the spring.
 I was starting to think like a bee.

 Last year I lost 20% which I fully blame on my failure to combine weaker hives in the Fall as is standard.
 I failed to make the few combines I should have because I’m a hard head so I lost a few.
 Several of these were nucleus hives which, had they been combined, would have overwintered.
 Another lesson I had to learn twice.